-Dangerous or defective products – such as toys, medical devices, car parts, prescription drugs – cause thousands of injuries to consumers every year in the United States.
+"Product liability" cases are a type of personal injury cases involving people injured by an unreasonably dangerous or defective drug, product, or device.
+Dangerous products – such as toys, medical devices, car parts, prescription drugs – cause thousands of injuries to consumers every year in the United States.
 Products such as defective car parts or dangerous pharmaceutical drugs can result in serious injury, death, psychological and emotional suffering, lost income, and other permanent losses.
 A product may be dangerous because of a design flaw, manufacturing defect, or insufficient labels and warnings.

 Here are some consumer goods and products which have been known to cause serious injury or death in the past: